MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-work-center-calendars.md

 2. Open the work centre that you want to update.
 3. In the **Shop Calendar Code** field, select which shop calendar to use as the foundation for a work centre calendar.
 4. Choose the **Calendar** action.
-5. In the **Work Centre Calendar** window, choose the **Show Matrix** action.
+5. On the **Work Centre Calendar** page, choose the **Show Matrix** action.

-    The left side of the matrix window lists the work centres that are set up.
+    The left side of the matrix page lists the work centres that are set up.
 The right side shows a calendar displaying the available capacity values for each working day in the defined unit of measure, for example, **480** minutes.
 Each line represents the calendar of one work centre.

     > [!NOTE]
-    >  You can also select to view the capacity values for each week or month by changing the selection in the **View By** field in the **Work Centre Calendar** window.
+    >  You can also select to view the capacity values for each week or month by changing the selection in the **View By** field on the **Work Centre Calendar** page.

     To reflect the new shop calendar as a line on the selected work centre, it must first be calculated.